 Because the number of delegates had increased dramatically from what was originally planned, Naʻi Aupuni reduced the length of the congregation from forty to twenty days and reduced the previously announced per diem to fifty dollars for Oʻahu members, two hunded dollars for Neighbor Island members, and two hundred and fifty dollars for members outside of Hawaiʻi.
 Members’ acceptance of the per diem was optional.
 Breakfast and lunch for the twenty convention days were provided by Naʻi Aupuni.
 No other financial assistance (e.g., transportation and lodging) was made available.

-There were no State or ederal government officials, no trustees of the Office of Hawaiian Affairs in their official capacities, no legislative representatives in their official capacity, and no special guests other than three invited speakers who addressed substantive questions of constitution writing, U.S. and international developments of indigenous rights, and Hawaiian Constitutions.
+There were no State or federal government officials, no trustees of the Office of Hawaiian Affairs in their official capacities, no legislative representatives in their official capacity, and no special guests other than three invited speakers who addressed substantive questions of constitution writing, U.S. and international developments of indigenous rights, and Hawaiian Constitutions.
 There was some suspicion, given the behavior of at least one individual member, that an agent of a government agency was also on assignment to be among the delegates.

 By the conclusion of the congregation, two documents were produced: the Constitution of the Native Hawaiian Nation (attachment 1), and the Declaration of the Sovereignty of the Native Hawaiian Nation: An Offering of the ʻAha (attachment 2).
 The following month, on March 16, 2016, Naʻi Aupuni announced it would not be following up on the ratification vote of the Constitution of the Native Hawaiian Nation, leaving the congregation participants to do it themselves.
 Naʻi Aupuni returned a balance of $82,509.86 to the Office of Hawaiian Affairs which was to be used for that vote..